archeranimesh/pelicanBlog/content/articles/pelican/pelican-commands-to-generate-first-pelican-blog-post.md

 Title: Pelican commands to generate the first blog.
 Date: 2017-04-29 22:15:05
-Modified: 2017-05-06 23:38:45
+Modified: 2017-05-06 23:52:35
 Category: Pelican
 Tags: pelican
 Slug: pelican-commands-to-generate-first-pelican-blog-post
 Author: Animesh Bhadra
 subtitle: Beyond HelloWorld
-Summary: In this post we will check some of pelican commands, and how it helps us to generate a blog post.
+Summary: In this post we will check some pelican commands, and how it helps us to generate a blog post.
 keywords: pelican commands, pelican blog post.

 [TOC]